 Back to Top

 ¶1.
-And the prophets, Haggai and Zechariah, the son of Iddo prophesied to the Jews who were in Judah and Jerusalem, in the name of the God of Israel who was over them.
+Then the prophet Haggai, with Zechariah bar-Iddo, the prophets, prophesied to the Jews who were in Judah and Jerusalem in the name of the God of Israel, against them.

-2. Then Zerubbabel the son of Shealtiel and Jeshua the son of Jozadak arose and began rebuilding the house of God which is in Jerusalem, and the prophets of God were with them, supporting them.
+2. Then, Zerubbabel bar-Shealtiel and Jeshua bar-Jozadak arose and began rebuilding the church of God which is in Jerusalem, and the prophets of God were with them, supporting them.

-3. At that time, against them came Tattenai (governor of the province beyond the the River), Shethar-bozenai, and their colleagues, and told them thus, “Who commanded you to rebuild this house and complete this structure?”
+¶3.
+At that time, Tattenai the governor beyond the River, Shethar-bozenai, and their colleagues came against them and said to them: “Who issued a decree for you to rebuild this church and repair this wall?”

-4. Then we said to them accordingly: “What are the names of the men who are constructing this building?”
+4. Then we answered them accordingly.
+And they said, “What are the names of the men who are building this building?”

-5. But the eye of their God was on the elders of the Jews, and they did not make them stop until the report should come before Darius and then an answer be returned in writing concerning it.
+5. But the eye of their God was on the elders of the Jews, and they did not make them stop until the report should come before Darius, and a response in writing be returned concerning it.

 ¶6.
-(Here is) a copy of the letter that Tattenai the governor of the province beyond the River and Shethar-bozenai and his colleagues, the governors who were in the province beyond the River, sent to Darius the king.
+A copy of the letter that Tattenai the governor beyond the River, and Shethar-bozenai, and his colleagues, the officials who were beyond the River, sent to Darius the king.

-9. Then we asked these elders thus, saying to them: “Who gave you a decree to build this house and to complete this structure?”
+9. Then we asked these elders, saying to them: ‘Who issued a decree for you to rebuild this church and repair this wall?’

-12.But because our fathers enraged the God of the heavens, He gave them into the hand of Nebuchadnezzar, king of Babylon, the Chaldean, who destroyed this house and carried the people away into Babylon.
+12.But because our fathers enraged the God of heaven, He gave them into the hand of Nebuchadnezzar the king of Babylon, the Chaldean, and he destroyed this house and carried the people away into Babylon.

-13.However, in the first year of Cyrus king of Babylon, Cyrus the king made a decree to rebuild this house of God.
+13.However, in the first year of Cyrus the king of Babylon, Cyrus the king made a decree to rebuild this church of God.

-14.Moreover, the vessels of the house of God which were gold and silver, Nebuchadnezzar took out of the temple which was in Jerusalem and brought them to the temple of Babylon, these Cyrus the king took out of the temple of Babylon, and gave them to one whose name was Sheshbazzar, whom he had made governor;
+14.Moreover, the vessels of the church of God which were of gold and silver that Nebuchadnezzar took from the temple which was in Jerusalem and brought to the temple in Babylon, these Cyrus the king took from the temple in Babylon, and they were given to one named Sheshbazzar, whom he had made governor.

-15.And he said to him, ‘Take these vessels, go and put them in the temple that is in Jerusalem, and let the house of God be rebuilt on its site.’
+15.And he said to him, “Take these vessels, go and put them in the temple that is in Jerusalem, and let the church of God be rebuilt on its site.”

-16.So this same Sheshbazzar came and laid the foundations of the house of God that is in Jerusalem, and from then until now it has been in building, and it is not yet finished.
+16.Then this Sheshbazzar came.
+He laid the foundations of the church of God that is in Jerusalem, and from then until now, it has been in building, and it is not finished.’

-17. Now then, if it seems good to the king, let search be made in the royal archives which is there in Babylon, to see whether a decree was issued by Cyrus the king for the building of this house of God in Jerusalem.
-And let the king send us his pleasure in this matter.”
+17. Now then, if it seems good to the King, let search be made in the royal archives which is there in Babylon, whether a decree was issued by Cyrus the king for the building of this church of God in Jerusalem.
+And let the King send us his pleasure in this matter.”

 Ezra 6